This PDF is the current document as it appeared on Public Inspection on 03/10/2014 at 08:45 am.

-The proposed rule would delete from PBGC's regulation on Filing, Issuance, Computation of Time, and Record Retention (29 CFR part 4000) a provision that parallels anachronistic text that is being deleted from the premium rates regulation.
+PBGC is deleting from its regulation on Filing, Issuance, Computation of Time, and Record Retention (29 CFR part 4000) a provision that parallels anachronistic text that is being deleted from the premium rates regulation.

-Except as explained below, PBGC proposes to make the amendments in this proposed rule applicable for 2014 and later plan years.
+Except as indicated below, the amendments in this final rule are applicable for 2014 and later plan years.

-PBGC proposes to make the change to the liability for premiums in distress and involuntary terminations applicable to terminations with respect to which the plan administrator issues the first notice of intent to terminate or the PBGC issues a notice of determination on or after the effective date of the final rule.
+The change in the date when a plan ceases to be liable for premiums in a distress or involuntary termination is applicable to terminations with respect to which the plan administrator issues the first notice of intent to terminate, or the PBGC issues a notice of determination, on or after the effective date of this final rule.

 Executive Orders 12866 and 13563

-PBGC has determined, in consultation with the Office of Management and Budget, that this rulemaking is a “significant regulatory action” under Executive Order 12866.
-The Office of Management and Budget has therefore reviewed this notice under Executive Order 12866.
+PBGC has determined, in consultation with the Office of Management and Budget, that this rulemaking is not a “significant regulatory action” under Executive Order 12866.

 Uniform Due Dates

-PBGC estimates that the reduction in administrative burden attributable to adoption of its unified due date proposal translates into average annual savings of 3 hours for each large plan and 1 hour and 10 minutes for each small plan.
-(PBGC arrived at these estimates on the basis of inquiries made to pension practitioners.)
-The dollar equivalent of this saving is about $1,050 for a large plan and about $400 for a small plan.
+PBGC estimates that the reduction in administrative burden attributable to adoption of the new unified due date translates into average annual savings of 1.2 hours for each small plan.
+(PBGC arrived at this estimate on the basis of inquiries made to pension practitioners.)
+The dollar equivalent of this saving for the roughly 15,000 small plans is about $400 per plan.

-Accordingly, PBGC foresees an average net benefit (in dollar terms) from its uniform due date of about $315 for each small plan—about $400 in administrative cost savings offset by about $85 in lost interest earnings.
+Accordingly, PBGC foresees an average net benefit (in dollar terms) from adoption of the new uniform due date of about $315 for each small plan—about $400 in administrative cost savings offset by about $85 in lost interest earnings.

 Final-Year Due Date

-On the other hand, there should be some savings to plans arising from payment of the final-year premium while plan books and records are still open and in use for paying benefits—as opposed to later, when they would have to be found and reopened.
-If one-tenth of final-year filers (135 plans) each saved one hour of actuarial time at an average of $350 per hour, the total savings would be over $47,000 (or, if averaged over all plans, about $35 per plan).
+On the other hand, there should be some savings to plans arising from calculating and paying the final-year premium while plan books and records are still open and in use for paying benefits—as opposed to later, when they would have to be found and reopened.
+If one-tenth of final-year filers (130 plans) each save one hour of actuarial time at an average of $350 per hour, the total savings will be over $45,500 (or, if averaged over all terminating plans, about $35 per plan).

-Further, historical data indicate that plans doing standard terminations could be expected to pay an aggregate of about $75,000 in variable-rate premiums in their final year.
-This represents an estimate of the savings to plans under Start Printed Page 44066the proposed expansion of the standard termination variable-rate premium exemption.
-The savings would of course be realized only by the small minority of terminating plans that would owe variable-rate premium in their final year in the absence of this proposal.
-Averaged over all plans closing out in a year, however, the savings would be about $55 per plan.
+Further, historical data indicate that plans doing standard terminations could be expected to pay an aggregate of about $117,000 in variable-rate premiums in their final year.
+This represents an estimate of the savings to plans under the expansion of the standard termination variable-rate premium exemption.
+The savings will of course be realized only by the small minority of terminating plans that would owe variable-rate premium in their final year in the absence of this final rule.
+Averaged over all plans closing out in a year, however, the savings will be about $90 per plan.

 Regulatory Flexibility Act

 Further, while some large employers may have small plans, in general most small plans are maintained by small employers.
 Thus, PBGC believes that assessing the impact of the proposal on small plans is an appropriate substitute for evaluating the effect on small entities.
 The definition of small entity considered appropriate for this purpose differs, however, from a definition of small business based on size standards promulgated by the Small Business Administration (13 CFR 121.201) pursuant to the Small Business Act.
-PBGC therefore requests comments on the appropriateness of the size standard used in evaluating the impact of the proposed rule on small entities.
+In its proposed rule, therefore, PBGC requested comments on the appropriateness of the size standard used in evaluating the impact of the proposed rule on small entities.
+No comments were received.

-On the basis of its proposed definition of small entity, PBGC certifies under section 605(b) of the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) that the amendments in this proposed rule will not have a significant economic impact on a substantial number of small entities.
-Accordingly, as provided in section 605 of the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.), sections 603 and 604 do not apply.
-This certification is based on PBGC's estimate (discussed above) that the proposed change to uniform due dates would create an average annual net economic benefit for each small plan of about $350.
+On the basis of its definition of small entity, PBGC certifies under section 605(b) of the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.) that the amendments in this final rule will not have a significant economic impact on a substantial number of small entities.
+Accordingly, as provided in section 605 of the Regulatory Flexibility Act, sections 603 and 604 do not apply.
+This certification is based on PBGC's estimate (discussed above) that the change to uniform due dates will create an average annual net economic benefit for each small plan of about $315.
 This is not a significant impact.
-PBGC invites public comment on this assessment.

 Paperwork Reduction Act

-PBGC is proposing only small changes in the data filers are required to submit.
-A plan's filing would be required to state whether the plan was a new small plan created by non-de minimis consolidation or spinoff (to which special rules apply) and to indicate if an exemption from the variable-rate premium was claimed under one of the proposed new exemption rules.
+PBGC is making only small changes in the data filers are required to submit.
+A plan's filing will be required to state whether the plan is a new small plan created by non-de minimis consolidation or spinoff (to which special rules apply) and to indicate if an exemption from the variable-rate premium is claimed under one of the new exemption rules.
 The participant count will have to be broken down into active, terminated, and retired categories.
-Changes to the filing instructions, clarifying how to calculate premiums and setting forth the new due date rules, and deal with other routine matters such as updating examples and premium rates.
+Changes to the filing instructions clarify how to calculate premiums, set forth the new due date rules, and deal with other routine matters such as updating examples and premium rates.